juanibiapina/gob/docs/daemon.md

 `gob` uses a daemon-based architecture similar to tmux.
 The daemon runs in the background and manages all job processes, while CLI commands and the TUI act as clients that communicate with the daemon via a Unix socket.

 **Platform Support:** Unix-like systems only (Linux, macOS, BSD).
-Windows is not supported due to reliance on Unix sockets, signals, process groups, and setsid.
+Windows is not supported due to reliance on Unix sockets, signals, and process groups.

 ## Components